 A faulty timer is a common issue, especially in older boilers.
 Some signs of timer problems are:

 - The heating isn’t automatically coming on when it should be

 - The boiler is working, but the radiators are cold

 - The boiler won’t fire up at all

-- Make sure the heating, hot water, and power supply are all switched on: it’s always worth checking the basics first.
+- Make sure the heating, hot water, and power supply are all switched on.

-Boiler problems are especially frequent (and especially irritating) in the winter.
-This could be because of the cold weather messing with your pipes, or it could be another fault related to your heating being on more.
+Boiler problems are more common in winter.
+This could be the cold weather affecting your pipes, or because your heating is on more.

 Still not warm enough in the house?
 Try bleeding the radiators to let any trapped air out of your heating system.

 If your boiler’s working, but there’s no hot water